Writing Research Proposals in Applied Linguistics

 Writing quality and professional research proposals is an indispensable part of the research process.
 A well-written proposal guarantees successful award winning or admission into a higher degree research program.
 In some Research Methods Courses students are presented with some basic and preliminary knowledge and skills to write a research proposal.
 However, writing quality and professional research proposals require higher levels of expertise and therefore specific guidelines.
 This book takes proposal writers through certain steps that can guarantee quality proposals.

 Each chapter of the book ends with a set of reflective learning tasks which enable readers to reflect on the content of each chapter as relates to their own research project.
-The book also includes three appendices which include three sample proposals with three research orientations, namely, quantitative, qualitative and mixed methods; a sample of an ethics form with commentaries on each section of the form; and a sample of a grant application form with added commentary in each section.
+The book also includes three appendices which present three sample proposals with three research orientations, namely, quantitative, qualitative, and mixed methods; a sample of an ethics form with commentaries on each section of the form; and a sample of a grant application form with added commentary on each section.